bloominstituteoftechnology/node-db2-project/README.md

 The included database has a _zoos_ table with the following schema:

-- id: integer, primary key, automincrements.
+- id: integer, primary key, autoincrements.
 - name: text, required, unique.

 ### `POST /api/zoos`